 In my years as a fine art wedding photographer, I’ve felt the most touching and emotional moments from the readings.
 I have to admit that even being totally immersed in my task of taking the best photos and memories, I have been moved more than once when I heard them.
 Luckily I have my camera to ‘hide’!

 Here are some of my conclusions:

 Like wedding vows, guest speeches are also a rollercoaster of emotions.
 They are usually read during the ceremony or during the reception and will take you from the great laughter to the tears of emotion in a matter of seconds.
 When writing speeches, you can be guided by the same tips for writing wedding vows that Diana Lacroix pointed out.

 Saying It by Singing

-When it comes to expressing feelings, some people are more comfortable doing it by singing.
+When it comes to expressing feelings, some people are more comfortable doing it by singing, as this precious moment that happened in Belen & Luis’s wedding.
 Without a doubt, it is a moment that everyone wants to capture on their mobile phones and remember for a long time.